-In addition to a strong growth trend, the U.S. Census Bureau, 2008 American Community Survey reports Sedgwick County is a relatively young community, with 88.4 percent of its population under the age of 65.
+In addition to a strong growth trend, the U.S. Census Bureau, 2007 American Community Survey reports Sedgwick County is a relatively young community, with 88.6 percent of its population under the age of 65.
 Over time, it is expected that the percent of the population over the age of 65 will increase.

-The population of Sedgwick County is expected to grow 0.4 percent per year through the year 2030, expanding to approximately 531,888 citizens.
-With the population growth, it is also expected that by 2030, 11 out of every 100 people will be 65 years of age or older.
+The population of Sedgwick County is expected to grow 0.6 percent per year through the year 2030, expanding to approximately 538,987 citizens.
+With the population growth, it is also expected that by 2030, 20 out of every 100 people will be 65 years of age or older.
+This ratio exceeds the 2000 rate of people above the age of 65 (11 out of every 100 people).